haganenoneko/EphysAnalysisTools/src/Style guidelines.md

 - leak-subtracted dataframe
 - fitting results

+### static methods group logically related methods
+- `@staticmethod` is used abundantly to group methods that have a tight logical relationship
+## Comments
+- comments are sparse and/or one-liners, unless
 ### Multiprocessing
 After files are selected and `AbstractRecording`s are instantiated for each selected file,